 A perennial issue concerns the ability of water systems to improve infrastructure to comply with drinking water standards and to ensure the safety of water supplies.
 The 1996 SDWA amendments created a drinking water state revolving loan fund (DWSRF) program to help systems finance projects needed to meet standards and address health risks.
 Congress has provided \$7.7 billion for this program, including \$843 million for FY2005.
-In H.R.
-2316, the House provided \$850 million for the program for FY2006, as requested.
+The House and Senate, in H.R.
+2316, both would provide \$850 million for the program for FY2006, as requested.
 However, a funding gap is expected to grow, as systems act to meet new standards and repair aging infrastructure.
-Water infrastructure financing bills were reported in the past two Congresses, and this issue remains on the agenda.
-S. 689 would establish a grant program to help small communities comply with drinking water standards and to delay enforcement of the arsenic standard until the program is implemented.
+EPA's latest drinking water needs survey indicates that water systems require a capital investment of \$277 billion over the next 20 years for drinking water infrastructure.
+The Senate Environment and Public Works Committee has ordered reported S. 1400, the Water Infrastructure Financing Act, which would reauthorize and increase funding authority for the DWSRF.

 H.R.
+2417 and S. 689 have been introduced to establish a grant program to help small communities comply with drinking water standards, and to delay enforcement of the arsenic standard until states implement this program.
+H.R.
 1315 and S. 41 would direct states to grant temporary exemptions to eligible, small water systems from regulations for certain naturally occurring contaminants (e.g., arsenic and radium).
-In the past two Congresses, broad water infrastructure financing bills have been reported; however, given the federal budget deficit and competing priorities, it is uncertain whether similar legislation, or a new approach, will be considered in the 109th Congress.
+Broad water infrastructure financing bills were reported in the past two Congresses; however, it is uncertain whether similar legislation, or a new approach, will be considered in the 109th Congress.
 (For a discussion of various SDWA issues, see CRS Issue Brief IB10118, Safe Drinking Water Act: Implementation and Issues.)